 Finding Opportunities in the Policy Environment

-- Research in best practices in English Language Learner (ELL) programs and dual language instruction highlight the importance of cultural competence, professional development and family engagement, and a climate of safety and belonging.
-In the past decade, the percentage of Latino U.S. public school students has grown from 17 to 24%, while the percentage of white and black children has declined.
-Census Bureau projections indicate that by 2018, fewer than half of the children in the U.S. will be non-Hispanic White.
-While the majority of Latino children is American-born and speaks English, “it is the children of immigrants that are leading this change in our demographics and will be setting the course for the future of this country.”
+- ELL.
+Research in best practices in English Language Learner (ELL) programs and dual language instruction highlight the importance of cultural competence, professional development and family engagement, and a climate of safety and belonging.
+The percentage of Hispanic/Latino U.S. public school students has grown from 19% (2004) to 25% (2014), while the percentage of white and black children has declined.
+Census Bureau projections indicate that by 2018, fewer than half of the children in the U.S. will be non-Hispanic White While the majority of Latino children is American-born and speaks English, “it is the children of immigrants that are leading this change in our demographics and will be setting the course for the future of this country.”

 - ACEs, Trauma, and Toxic Stress.
 Adverse Childhood Experiences (ACEs) are stressful or traumatic events, including abuse and neglect, that have a serious impact on health and opportunity over a lifetime.
 Understanding that toxic stress can lead to learning problems, there is growing interest in understanding and buffering students from such major toxic stressors as poverty, abuse, violence exposure, and other traumas.
 Research has highlighted the central role of trauma in precipitating mental and substance use disorders and the linkage between trauma experiences and other chronic physical diseases.

 - Opioid Use.
 Prescription drugs, heroin, and other opioid use has ravaged many U.S. communities, and has left school and community partners struggling to address its devastating impact on children.
 The opioid epidemic has exposed children to drug use in their homes and communities, incarcerated parents and family members, and required the response of child serving agencies.
 There is increasing concern about the impact of the opioid epidemic on children at home and in the school setting.